Gold Breakout Strategy (XAUUSD)

 - Buy is placed at the open of Candle D (entry)

-Stop loss on gold
+Stop loss and position sizing on gold

-Structure first, position size second
+Structure first, risk second

 Related resources